christhekeele/lambda-builder/README.md

 the needs of the project, unlike the universal build commands.

 They can be invoked by running `./bin/<cmd>`.
+For more detail on each command, run `./bin/<cmd> help`.
 For ultimate command-line fluency, add `./bin` to your `$PATH`.

+- `./bin/install/deps`

+  Script for locally building project dependencies in a lambda environment.

+- `./bin/run/lambda`

+  Execute an individual lambda function locally.

-- `./bin/server`
+- `./bin/run/server`

-  Spin up local API Gateway to test lambda functions.
+  Start a local API Gateway to invoke lambda functions.

-- `./bin/run`

-  Execute individual lambdas locally.

-- `./bin/watch`
+- `./bin/run/watcher`

   Auto-build artifacts when project code changes.

-- `./bin/lint`
+- `./bin/run/endpoint`

-  Run lambda-function aware linter.
+  Start up local endpoint that mimics production AWS lambda deployments.

 Build Process